adamw1221/CS495-Lab-Inventory-Group-F/README.md

 2. **npm install**

 Also if the local server seems like it isn't serving routes, you can check the console with inspect or F12 on some machines.
-Those can likely be fixed by replacing the first two lines of our files in **js/client_side** with the following lines.
+Those can likely be fixed by replacing the **headers** of our files in **js/client_side** with the following lines.
 These specify the port locally but may not work with our hosting solution:

     const { hostname, protocol, port } = window.location;